SCROLL

 The credential was revoked and should not be relied upon.

-The proof could not be verified or does not satisfy the expected credential policy.
+The token could not be resolved or does not satisfy the expected credential policy.

 error example